ucan-wg/revocation/README.md

 ### 2.2.1 Eventual Consistency

 This mechanism is eventually consistent and SHOULD be considered the last line of defense against abuse.
 Proactive expiry via time bounds or other constraints SHOULD be preferred, as they do not require learning more information than what would be available on an offline computer.

+Note that the delivery tradeoff often associated with eventually consistent systems only apply in the worst case: it is entirely possible to communicate directly with the resource server when there is a single source of truth.
+The extra generality of eventual consistency allows UCAN revocations to be compatible with the weaker assumptions in resources such as [CRDT]s, when communicating over gossip channels, and at the edge.

 ### 2.2.2 Direct Revocation